The shift: from “Botox near me” to “ask the AI”

 Consider how the competitive landscape works:

-• Ideal Image operates approximately 170 locations across 34 states, backed by L Catterton (LVMH’s private equity arm).
+• Ideal Image operates approximately 170 locations across 34 states.
 It generates extensive web presence through multi-state operations, national advertising campaigns, employment listings, and consumer review volume across every major platform.

-• LaserAway operates approximately 100 locations across 17 states.
-Founded in 2006, it has aggressively built its digital presence with celebrity partnerships, influencer marketing, and social media content that generates millions of branded impressions.
+• LaserAway operates approximately 100 locations across 17 states, with celebrity partnerships and influencer marketing that generates millions of branded impressions.

-• Sono Bello operates approximately 100 locations focused on body contouring and has built brand recognition through national television and digital advertising spend estimated at $30–$50 million annually (Kantar media estimates).
+• Sono Bello operates approximately 100 locations focused on body contouring with national television and digital advertising.

 • SkinSpirit, with approximately 40 locations, has attracted private equity investment and is expanding rapidly, generating increasing web presence with each new market entry.